Driftwood theory: Critique and rebuttal of the theory

 The theory was popular in Finnish historiography after the war, but, it has since been shown not to correspond to historical events, since the closer relationship with Germany had begun as the result of an informed choice.
-This falsification began in the 1960s with foreign research, led by Hans Petter Krosby in the US and Anthony F. Upton in the UK.
+This rebuttal began in the 1960s with foreign research, led by Hans Petter Krosby in the US and Anthony F. Upton in the UK.
 Finnish historians were directed until the late '60s by a "literary conscription", which overrode the requirement of objectivity in research.

 Even Finnish researchers admitted by the end of the 1970s that the theory was incorrect.
 However, the Finnish elite and public were reluctant to abandon it.
 For example, Finnish president Urho Kekkonen was opposed by the majority of the right-wing press when he agreed to Krosby's thesis in 1974, at the 30th anniversary of the war's ending.
 At the end of the same year, the social democratic Demokraatti's right-wing columnist Simo Juntunen critiqued in a speech given to war veterans the abandonment of the driftwood theory by saying of Kekkonen's views: "I don't know whether the President's attempts to rewrite Finnish history are depressing or pathetic...or whether we are settling our oil bill by selling our history."
 Kekkonen was angered by Juntunen's speech and sent the editor Aimo Kairamo one of his infamous letters of criticism, after which Juntunen was sacked from the paper.
 Driftwood theory was finally rebutted by Mauno Jokipii in 1988 with his study The Birth of the Continuation War, in which Jokipii showed that Finland started the war voluntarily.
 Its motivations included the desire to get rid of the Soviet Union's constant pressure on the country.